 Prepare for the Event Your Dog Runs Away

 If you decide to attend an event with a fireworks show, make sure you prepare accordingly.
-Loud noises can cause your dog to run away in panic. make sure your pet has a proper ID so that it has a chance of being found and returned.
+Loud noises can cause your dog to run away in panic.
+Make sure your pet has a proper ID and consider the cost of microchipping your dog so that it has a chance of being found and returned.
 You want to avoid this from happening, but it’s best to minimize the chances that you lose your friend.

 Create a Safe Space

-Whether you’ll be driving to the fireworks show or it’ll be near your home, try and create a comfortable safe space for your dog.
-At home, you can prepare a den where they can escape if they are startled by the explosions.
+Whether you’ll be driving to the fireworks show or it’ll be near your home, try and create a comfortable safe space for your pet.
+At home, provide them with the best dog crate and a comfortable dog bed so that they have a den to escape to if they are startled by the explosions.

 If your house has a basement, this could be the ideal location for a safe space.
 Being below ground level will probably muffle or completely dampen the noises.
 Your dog will also be sheltered from the flashes of light that may startle it.

 In the absence of a basement, a roomy closet can play the same role.
 Place some comfy blankets or a box your dog can hide.
-Having their favorite toys will help dogs pass the time as the fireworks show unfolds.
+Having their dog dog toys will help your pet pass the time as the fireworks show unfolds.
 Furthermore, a snack will be cover their growling tummy and keep them busy while waiting for the fireworks to end.

 Keep any curtains drawn and shut blinds to prevent the light flashes from being visible.
 Lights flashing in the sky can be just as disturbing to a dog as the loud bangs.